micro-manager/micro-manager.github.io/_pages/Prairie_Aurora_Laser_Launch.md

 pin control up to 8 channels.
 The job of the TTL blanking signal is to turn a particular channel on or off.
 The positive input channel can control the voltage being sent to a channel (0-10 V).
-{% include Note text="Here for the Prairie Aurora laser launch, we only need a maximum voltage of 5 volts" %}
+{% include notice icon="info" content="Here for the Prairie Aurora laser launch, we only need a maximum voltage of 5 volts" %}
 The negative input channel can serve as a Ground connector for a channel.
 However, you may also use the master Ground at pin \#1 for grounding purposes Make sure that you *understand* the Analog and